Shrruthilaya-Gangadaran/Ex-06-Feature-Transformation/README.md

 ### Quantile transformation:
 ![](plt10.PNG)
 ## Result:
-Thus, Featuretransformation is performed and executed successfully for the given dataset.
+Thus, Feature transformation is performed and executed successfully for the given dataset.